isomerpages/caas-aviationcareers/_programme/Aviation Education & Outreach.md

 ---
 ### **About Aviation Education &amp; Outreach**

-##### **Just out of school and looking for a tertiary&nbsp;programme&nbsp;that will equip you with the skills and competencies needed to propel you into an&nbsp;exciting career in aviation?**
+##### **Are you looking for a tertiary  programme that will equip you with the skills and competencies needed to propel you into an&nbsp;exciting career in aviation?**

-*There are many aviation&nbsp;programmes&nbsp;available in our local tertiary institutes.*
+*There are many aviation&nbsp;programmes&nbsp;available in our local &amp; private tertiary institutes.*

 **Institute of Technical Education**
+*   <a href="https://www.ite.edu.sg/courses/course-finder/course/work-study-diploma-in-airport-operations" target="_blank">Work-Study Diploma in Airport Operations</a>
+*   <a href="https://www.ite.edu.sg/courses/course-finder/course/work-study-diploma-in-customer-experience-management-(aviation-track)" target="_blank">Work-Study Diploma in Customer Experience Management (Aviation)</a>
+*   <a href="https://www.ite.edu.sg/courses/course-finder/course/work-study-diploma-in-aircraft-cabin-engineering" target="_blank">Work-Study Diploma in Aircraft Cabin Engineering</a>
+*   <a href="https://www.ite.edu.sg/courses/course-finder/course/work-study-diploma-in-aircraft-engine-maintenance" target="_blank">Work-Study Diploma in Aircraft Engine Maintenance</a>
+*   <a href="https://www.ite.edu.sg/courses/course-finder/course/work-study-diploma-in-aircraft-maintenance-engineering" target="_blank">Work-Study Diploma in Aircraft Maintenance Engineering</a>
-*   <a href="https://www.ite.edu.sg/courses/course-finder/course/higher-nitec-in-passenger-services-3-year" target="_blank">Higher Nitec in Passenger Services</a>
+*   <a href="https://www.ite.edu.sg/courses/course-finder/course/work-study-diploma-in-security-operations" target="_blank">Work-Study Diploma in Security Operations</a>
 *   <a href="https://www.ite.edu.sg/courses/course-finder/course/nitec-in-aerospace-technology" target="_blank">Nitec in Aerospace Technology</a>
 *   <a href="https://www.ite.edu.sg/courses/course-finder/course/nitec-in-aerospace-avionics" target="_blank">Nitec in Aerospace Avionics</a>
 *   <a href="https://www.ite.edu.sg/courses/course-finder/course/nitec-in-aerospace-machining-technology" target="_blank">Nitec in Aerospace Machining Technology</a>
+*   <a href="https://www.ite.edu.sg/courses/course-finder/course/higher-nitec-in-passenger-services-3-year" target="_blank">Higher Nitec in Passenger Services</a>

 **Nanyang Polytechnic**&nbsp;
 *   <a href="https://www.nyp.edu.sg/schools/seg/full-time-courses/aeronautical-and-aerospace-technology.html" target="_blank">Diploma in Aeronautical &amp; Aerospace Technology</a>